IBAS - Independent Banking Advisory Service

-Publicity is a 'tool' which from experience IBAS state can only be used where a member is in total agreement but also requires solid evidence to support them.
+From IBAS experience Publicity is a 'tool' which can only be used where a member is in total agreement but those cases also require solid evidence to support them.

-IBAS is completely unique in the services that it provides to members as a National non-profit making, membership organization, specializing in business banking disputes and in resolution and negotiation of business banking debt disputes.
+IBAS is completely unique in the services that it provides to it's members as a National non-profit making, membership organization, specializing in business banking disputes and in resolution and negotiation of business banking debt disputes.

 As TM stated:

 This is a battle that we have won, which could quite easily have been lost had I not joined IBAS.

 I would recommend them to absolutely everybody" - TM Testimonial